Boston: Post-revolution and the War of 1812

 After the Revolution, Boston's long seafaring tradition helped make it one of the nation's busiest ports for both domestic and international trade.
-Boston's harbor activity was significantly curtailed by the Embargo Act of 1807 (adopted during the Napoleonic Wars) and the War of 1812.
-Foreign trade returned after these hostilities, but Boston's merchants had found alternatives for their capital investments in the interim.
+Boston's harbor activity was significantly curtailed by the Embargo Act of 1807, which was adopted during the Napoleonic Wars, and the War of 1812.
+Foreign trade returned after these hostilities, but Boston's merchants had found alternatives for their capital investments in the meantime.
 Manufacturing became an important component of the city's economy, and the city's industrial manufacturing overtook international trade in economic importance by the mid-19th century.
-A network of small rivers bordering the city and connecting it to the surrounding region facilitated shipment of goods and led to a proliferation of mills and factories.
+The small rivers bordering the city and connecting it to the surrounding region facilitated shipment of goods and led to a proliferation of mills and factories.
 Later, a dense network of railroads furthered the region's industry and commerce.

-During this period, Boston flourished culturally, as well, admired for its rarefied literary life and generous artistic patronage, with members of old Boston families—eventually dubbed Boston Brahmins—coming to be regarded as the nation's social and cultural elites.
-They are often associated with the American upper class, Harvard University; and the Episcopal Church.
+During this period, Boston also flourished culturally.
+It was admired for its rarefied literary life and generous artistic patronage.
+Members of old Boston families, later dubbed "Boston Brahmins", came to be regarded as the nation's social and cultural elites.
+They are often associated with the American upper class, Harvard University, and the Episcopal Church.

-Boston was an early port of the Atlantic triangular slave trade in the New England colonies, but was soon overtaken by Salem, Massachusetts and Newport, Rhode Island.
-Boston eventually became a center of the abolitionist movement.
-The city reacted strongly to the Fugitive Slave Act of 1850, contributing to President Franklin Pierce's attempt to make an example of Boston after the Anthony Burns Fugitive Slave Case.
+Boston was a prominent port of the Atlantic slave trade in the New England Colonies, but was soon overtaken by Salem, Massachusetts, and Newport, Rhode Island.
+Boston eventually became a center of the American abolitionist movement.
+The city reacted largely negatively to the Fugitive Slave Act of 1850, contributing to President Franklin Pierce's attempt to make an example of Boston after Anthony Burns's attempt to escape to freedom.

 In 1822, the citizens of Boston voted to change the official name from the "Town of Boston" to the "City of Boston", and on March 19, 1822, the people of Boston accepted the charter incorporating the city.
 At the time Boston was chartered as a city, the population was about 46,226, while the area of the city was only 4.8 sqmi.